nextflow-io/nextflow/docs/config.rst

         temp = 'auto'
     }

-Read :ref:`docker-page` page to learn more how use Docker containers with Nextflow.
+Read :ref:`container-docker` page to learn more about how to use Docker containers with Nextflow.

 .. _config-env: